- ICC VATICAN PROSECUTION

 On September 17, 2007, the Ninth Circuit Court of Appeals affirmed the dismissal of CCR’s case charging Caterpillar, Inc. The decision from a three-judge panel found that the Court did not have jurisdiction to decide the case because adjudication would intrude upon the political branches’ foreign policy decisions.
 Plaintiffs filed a petition for panel rehearing or rehearing en banc on October 9, 2007.
 Plaintiffs’ petition was denied on January 12, 2009.

 The case that Rachel Corrie’s parents brought against Israel in March 2005 began trial in the Haifa District Court in Israel on March 10, 2010.
-The next trial dates are set for April 3 and April 6, 2011.
+The district court issued its verdict in August 2012, finding Israel not responsible for Rachel's death.
+The Israel Supreme Court is hearing the appeal on May 21, 2014.
 Follow the trial at the Rachel Corrie Foundation website: rachelcorriefoundation.org.
+Read a statement by human rights organization calling for accountability in Rachel's case.
 To take action and demand justice and accountability for Gaza and throughout Palestine/Israel, visit CCR's Rachel Corrie Day of Action page.

 CCR attorney Katherine Gallagher attended the Corrie trial in Haifa in October 2010, when the bulldozer driver who killed Rachel testified.
-Her blogs on the trial are available here: http://www.huffingtonpost.com/vincent-warren/live-from-corrie-trial-in_b_770337.html and here: http://www.huffingtonpost.com/vincent-warren/live-from-the-corrie-tria_b_772735.html.
+Her blogs on the trial are available here and here, and here is her blog on the appeal.

 Corrie v.
 Caterpillar is a federal lawsuit brought against Illinois-based Caterpillar, Inc. The suit charges Caterpillar, Inc. with aiding and abetting war crimes and other serious human rights violations on the grounds that the company provided bulldozers to the Israeli Defense Forces (IDF) knowing they would be used unlawfully to demolish homes and endanger civilians in the Occupied Palestinian Territory (OPT).